ctkelley/RLS_Example.jl/README.md

 # RLS_Example.jl
+This repo has the Julia code for the example in the paper

-Example for Chen-Kelley Robust Least Squares paper
+__in-Max Optimization for Robust Nonlinear Least Squares Problems__

+by Xioujun Chen and C. T. Kelley